nicklockwood/Expression/README.md

 AnyExpression supports array literals defined in square brackets, e.g. `[1, 2, 3]` or `['foo', 'bar', 'baz']`.
 Array literals can contain a mixture of value types and/or sub-expressions.

-You can also create `Range` or `ClosedRange` literals using the `..<` and `...` syntax.
-Ranges currently work with either `Int` or `String.Index` values.
-Ranges can be used in conjunction with subscripting syntax for slicing arrays and strings.
+You can also create range literals using the `..<` and `...` syntaxes.
+Closed, half-open and partial ranges are supported.
+Ranges work with either `Int` or `String.Index` values, and can be used in conjunction with subscripting syntax for slicing arrays and strings.

 # Example Projects

+## Benchmark

+The Benchmark app runs a set of test expressions using `Expression`, `AnyExpression`, `NSExpression` and JavaScriptCore's `JSContext` respectively.
+It then times how long it takes to parse and evaluate the expressions, and displays the result in a table.

+Times are shown in either microseconds (µs) or milliseconds.
+The fastest result in each category is displayed in green, and the slowest in red.

+For accurate results, the Benchmark app should be run in release mode on a real device.
+You can pull down on the table to refresh the test results.
+Tests are run on the main thread, so don't be surprised if the display locks up briefly while refreshing.

+In my own tests, Expression was consistently the fastest implementation, and JavaScriptCore was consistently the slowest, both for initial setup and for evaluation once the context has been initialized.

 ## Calculator